 Present teaching

-This semester (Spring 2024) I am teaching a lecture course entitled AI and the Future of Humanity
+This semester (Fall 2024) I am teaching a graduate seminar on philosophical questions about AI.
+Last semester (Spring 2024) I taught a large lecture course entitled AI and the Future of Humanity